-- To deal with Freedom of Information Act requests and to prepare and issue Publication Schemes under the Freedom of Information Act 2000. - To discharge the Commissioner's statutory duty for health and safety matters.
+- To deal with Data Protection Act issues, including Freedom of Information Act requests and to prepare and issue Publication Schemes under the Freedom of Information Act 2000. - To discharge the Commissioner's statutory duty for health and safety matters.

 Delegations to the Head of Partnerships and Commissioning